 Kensington Palace decorating

 If her clothing is anything to go by, then there will be very little in the way of patterns or floral wallpapers as she tends to go for block colours and is shy of anything too busy for the Kensington Palace decorating.
-Patterned wallpaper are getting very popular again however.
+Patterned wallpaper is getting very popular again, however.

 Ben Pentreath an architectural and urban designer, their interior designer for the Kensington Palace decorating is best known for his classical designs, which is an area of expertise for GSDecorating professional decorators London.
 He’s a man unafraid of the blue palette as can be seen here in this beautiful manor house.